 I met with a mother recently who had questions about custody and child support for her children.
 One of her concerns was whether she and the father were never married and if that would make a difference?

-Today’s blog post will be on child support and custody children in the State of Texas.
-Although child support and custody of Children is one of the things that a Texas divorce case handles.
+Today’s blog post will be on child support and custody of children in the State of Texas.
+However, child support and custody of Children is one thing that a Texas divorce case handles.
 Marriage or divorce is not a requirement for getting court orders regarding children.

 Father’s Rights vs. Mother’s Rights?

-Sometimes you will hear a law firm marketing itself as being a father’s rights or mother’s rights law firm.
-Father’s and mother’s do not have any special treatment under the law.
-The new standard is “best interest of the child.”
+Sometimes you will hear a law firm marketing itself as a father’s rights or a mother’s law firm.
+Father’s and mothers do not have any special treatment under the law.
+The new standard is the “best interest of the child.”

-What father’s and mother’s do have under the law is right to ask the court to make orders regarding which of the parent’s will get to make decisions regarding their child and what visitation is going to look like between them.
-You can read about this more in our blog “What rights does a father have in Texas?”
+What fathers and mothers do have under the law is the right to ask the court to make orders regarding which of the parents will get to make decisions regarding their child and what visitation will look like between them.
+You can read about this more in our blog, “What rights does a father have in Texas?”

-Before there are Court orders regarding a child in Texas both parents are in sort of limbo land in regards to the rights of the child.
-One example of this is when parent’s start fighting it is not uncommon for one parent to withhold visitation from the other parent.
+Before there are Court orders regarding a child in Texas, both parents are in a sort of limbo land regarding the rights of the child.
+One example of this is when parents start fighting, it is not uncommon for one parent to withhold visitation from the other parent.
 This can become a very frightening occurrence in which police are often called.

 Generally, it is sometimes after this when a parent will reach out to my office.
-Most of the time after the police have been called out they refuse to take any action because it is dispute between the parents and there is no Court order saying who has superior right to the child.
+After the police have been called out, they refuse to take any action because it is a dispute between the parents, and there is no Court order saying who has a superior right to the child.
 The advice that police generally give both parents is to “get a lawyer.”

-In Texas, unmarried parents have the same legal obligations to their children as married or divorced parents do.
+In Texas, unmarried parents have the same legal obligations to their children as married or divorced parents.
 If an unmarried couple separates, they also will need to go through the court system to get court orders regarding the children.